sfstoolbox/sfs-matlab/README.md

 file is too large.
 Instead, we make use of the ability that SOFA can request single impulse responses from the file by just passing the file name to the `ir_wfs()` function.
-In addition, we have to set `conf.N` to a reasonable large value as this is the length of the impulse response `ir_wfs()` will return, which has to be larger as for the anechoic case as it should now include the room reflections.
+In addition, we have to set `conf.N` to a reasonable large value as this determines the length of the impulse response `ir_wfs()` will return, which has to be larger as for the anechoic case as it should now include the room reflections.
 Note, that the head orientation is chosen to be `0` instead of `pi/2` as in the HRTF examples due to a difference in the orientation of the coordinate system of the BRIR measurement.

 #### Frequency response of your spatial audio system